jrya7/pantheon-site-update/README.md

 # pantheon-site-update
-Command line script to update Drupal sites on Pantheon
+Command line script to update Drupal sites on Pantheon.
+Will check for and apply upstream updates and module updates, then push up to dev, test, and live allowing time to text before pushing to the next environment.

 ## Setup
 Download or copy script and cd into directory with script